kveskimae/avggrade/README.md

 ### Web application

 Web application is a Spring Web MVC project.
-It needs to be built with Maven into a WAR-file and then deployed into a Java web container like Tomcat, or any other.

 User provides students list as an XML file.
-This file gets posted to *FileUploadController* , located at [domain]/rest/upload, e.g. http://localhost:8080/invoice-webapp/rest/upload .
+This file gets posted to *FileUploadController* , located at [domain]/rest/upload, e.g. http://localhost:8080/avggrade-webapp/rest/upload .

 The uploading of students list file is done by Angular application that runs inside web browser.
 The state of upload controller can be tested by querying this same file upload controller location with GET operation.
 The result should be JSON object containing text "Upload controller is up and running".